HL7/fhir-sdoh-clinicalcare/input/pagecontent/gravity_terminology.md

-### Gravity Terminology Development
-For each SDOH domain/category (e.g., food insecurity, transportation insecurity), the Gravity Project has developed value sets to be used as preferred value sets for the [SDOHCC Observation Screening Response][SDOHCC Observation Screening Response], [SDOHCC Condition][SDOHCC Condition], [SDOHCC Service Request][SDOHCC Service Request], [SDOHCC Procedure][SDOHCC Procedure], and [SDOHCC Goal][SDOHCC Goal] profiles.
-For each of these profiles, the minimum value set bindings are specified in the profile.
-Additional guidance on the use of the Gravity-vetted, preferred value sets is provided in the Usage or Notes section of each profile.

-Gravity Project value sets are published in the National Institutes of Health (NIH) [NIH Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/) where they can be accessed by creating a free National Library of Medicine (NLM) account and refining the search by “Steward: The Gravity Project”.
+Gravity Project develops and maintains SDOH-related value sets that are published in the National Institutes of Health (NIH) [NIH Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/) where they can be accessed by creating a free National Library of Medicine (NLM) account and refining the search by “Steward: The Gravity Project”.
 Hyperlinks to the VSAC value sets can also be found [here](https://confluence.hl7.org/display/GRAV/Gravity+Terminology+Value+Sets) on the Gravity Project Confluence site.
+This section describes how these value sets are used in the SDOHCC profiles and the process for developing the value sets in VSAC.

+### Additional Bindings for SDOH Domain-specific Value Sets

+The [SDOHCC Observation Screening Response][SDOHCC Observation Screening Response], [SDOHCC Condition][SDOHCC Condition], [SDOHCC Service Request][SDOHCC Service Request], [SDOHCC Procedure][SDOHCC Procedure], and [SDOHCC Goal][SDOHCC Goal] profiles have additional bindings for Observation.code, Observation.value, Condition.code, ServiceRequest.code, Procedure.code, and Goal.description respectively.
+The additional bindings are to SDOH domain-specific value sets  (e.g., for Food Insecurity, Inadequate Housing, etc.) which are determined by the value of the profile’s .category element (selected from [SDOHCC ValueSet SDOH Category]).

+#### Additional Binding Example for the SDOHCC Condition Profile

+For the [SDOHCC Condition] profile, Condition.code has a binding to [US Core Condition Code](http://hl7.org/fhir/us/core/STU3.1.1/ValueSet-us-core-condition-code.html) (required).
+However, if Condition.category is ‘food-insecurity’, Condition.code has an additional binding to [Food Insecurity Diagnoses](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.17/expansion) (a Gravity-authored value set in VSAC).

+Excerpt from [SDOHCC Condition] :

+{% include img-med.html img="SDOHConditionExample.png" %}

-### Gravity Value Set Structure
+### Gravity Project Value Set Development Process

+#### Gravity Project Value Set Naming

 The VSAC value set names align with the profiles in which they are used in this IG as follows:

 | **Gravity VSAC value sent name includes:** | **Used with:**                                                                 |